CERT/CC

 EXIT STATUS

-rwsetmember exits with status code 0 if any file matched the pattern, or 1 if there were no matches or if there was an error with the input.
+rwsetmember exits with status code 0 if any file matched the pattern or 1 if there were no matches across any files or if there was a fatal error with the input.

 SEE ALSO